HappyHackingOrange/mazelib/README.md

 		std::cout << m.tostring(true, true) << std::endl;
 	}

-This code prints the following maze:
+This code should print the following maze, which shows the starting position "S", the ending position "E", and the solution path which is a trail of "+"s.

 	#################E###############
 	#.#...#.....#.#.#+++++#.#.#.....#